How much does tree removal cost?

 First of all, when considering tree removal, you need to have an idea of why it needs to be completely removed rather than simply pruned.
 If a storm has happened, then damage to trees is a common occurrence, so if you notice anything untoward about a tree on your property after high winds or a lightning storm, then we’d recommend calling our specialist team to, at minimum, check it over.
 Sometimes, a tree can’t be saved, in which case we’ll let you know the next steps while on site.

-Now you know why tree removal is sometimes necessary, let’s break down costs.
+Now you know why tree removal is sometimes necessary, let’s break down the costs.

 Is tree removal expensive?